jreijn/jreijn.github.com/content/post/2025-10-04-improve-monitoring-for-windows-ec2-instances-with-the-cloudwatch-agent/index.md

 ![Monitoring Tab in the EC2 AWS Console with CWAgent metrics displayed](moniting-included-cwagent-namespace.png)

-If the agent doesn’t publish your custom metrics, login with remote desktop and check CloudWatch Agent log file `C:\ProgramData\Amazon\AmazonCloudWatchAgent\Logs\amazon-cloudwatch-agent.log` for errors.
+If the agent doesn’t publish your custom metrics, login with remote desktop and check the CloudWatch Agent log file `C:\ProgramData\Amazon\AmazonCloudWatchAgent\Logs\amazon-cloudwatch-agent.log` for errors.
 If the file is not there it might be the case the CloudWatch Agent isn't running, so you will need to troubleshoot that first.

 ## Creating CloudWatch Alarms